yokoffing/filterlists/README.md

 ![uboCustom](https://github.com/yokoffing/filterlists/assets/11689349/797ca28e-4a2d-4ec0-8743-c61f115264eb)

 ### Alternatives to Built-in Lists
 The following are one-for-one alternatives for some of the native filters.
-They provide adequate coverage more efficiently for U.S. users.
+These [Optimized](https://malwaretips.com/threads/filterlists-com.112728/) versions are based on opt-in telemetry by AdGuard.
+They are light on memory and comments (very important for phones), get below Safari/MV3 filter limits, and provide adequate coverage more efficiently for U.S. users.

+While uBO can handle 300k+ filters, it is lighter on your device to use a low amount of rules. potential performance gains.
+Images were most frequently blocked by EasyList, followed by scripts and iframes.
+Applying all of EasyList's rules took 51 seconds, while using only relevant rules cut that to 8 seconds.
+Brave plans to prune rarely used rules to improve performance for their users.

 [Easylist (Optimized)](https://filters.adtidy.org/extension/ublock/filters/101_optimized.txt) (24k vs. 67k rules)
 <br> The Optimized version is based on opt-in telemetry by AdGuard, is light on memory and comments, and gets below iOS/Safari filter limits.